radivot/myelo/CML/hahnel20/README.md

 Immune activation window lengths (distances between dotted lines above) vs patient ID are plotted below.
 Class B pts 20 and 21 are almost in class C, as their window lengths are close to those of pts 8 and 11.
-Class A pts arbitrarily placed at -1 could have been omitted.
+Class A pts were arbitrarily placed at -1.

 ```
 d%>%ggplot(aes(x=1:21,y=lGap,col=grp))+geom_point() # separable in diff of logs
 ggsave("../docs/logGapvsID.png",width=4,height=4)
 ```
 ![](../../docs/logGapvsID.png)
-Note: in Radiat Environ Biophys.
+In Radiat Environ Biophys.
 2021;60(1):41-47, Classes A-C are Hiroshima male (hm)-, Nagasaki (n)-, and Hiroshima female (hf)-like.

-Zooming in on the first 5 months of patient 6, initial flatness reflects the quasi-equilibrium assumption used to define the initial Z value of other patients not holding in the window, wherein activation dynamics are strong, and the remedy of assuming no activation also not being correct.
+Zooming in on the first 5 months of patient 6, initial flatness reflects the quasi-equilibrium assumption used to define initial Z values of other patients not holding in the window, where activation dynamics are strong, and the remedy of assuming no activation is also incorrect.
 ```
 dd%>%filter(id=="pt6",time<5)%>%ggplot(aes(x=time,y=prct))+geom_line(size=1)+
 geom_hline(aes(yintercept=2+log10(Ymax/Ky)),linetype='dotted',col='red',data=d%>%filter(id=="pt6"))+